org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

 ### Sources

 - [Security Update Guide - Microsoft Security Response Center](https://msrc.microsoft.com/update-guide)
-    - can **manually** be downloaded as multiple csv files, one per year.
-Time frame has to be set manually.
+    - ~~can **manually** be downloaded as multiple csv files, one per year.
+Time frame has to be set manually,~~
+    - can **automatically** be mirrored using the underlying API used by the CSV generator on the website and using our process (see below),
-    - contains `CVE/ADV ↔︎ KB` relations that are not present in the other sources.
+    - contains `CVE/ADV ↔︎ KB` relations that are not present in the other sources,
-    - does not contain `KB ↔︎ KB` relations.
+    - does not contain `KB ↔︎ KB` relations,
     - A short how-to can be found [here](performing-csv-download.md).
 - [Microsoft Security Updates API | MSRC](https://api.msrc.microsoft.com/cvrf/v2.0/swagger/index)
     - can **automatically** be mirrored using our process (see below),